syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 End Class
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet8 | OrderList_Indent_Level_1 }}

-3.A Grid Grouping control is setup with options to display the summary cells in caption and enable the optimizations required.
+3. A Grid Grouping control is setup with options to display the summary cells in caption and enable the optimizations required.
 Use `InvalidateAll` option for `InsertRemoveBehavior` and `SortPositionChangedBehavior` properties when many records change sort position for a short time.
 Use `ScrollWithImmediateUpdate` if `ScrollWindow` should be called to minimize painting when sort position of limited number of records is changed.
 GridGroupingControl will be detached from `CurrencyManager`, and then access the list directly to solely rely on `ListChanged` events.

+{% capture codesnippet9 %}​
 {% tabs %}
 {% highlight c# %}
 this.gridGroupingControl1.UpdateDisplayFrequency = 0; // 0 if manual updates only from timer_tick